tinagalido/advancedprogramming/README.md

 # advancedprogramming
-An advanced application development about library management with CRUD implementation, social media integration, exception handling, swagger JSON API utility using .NET, SQLite and C#
+An advanced application development about library management with CRUD implementation, social media integration, exception handling, and swagger API utility using .NET, SQLite and C#